 13.4 Creditors should make reasonable endeavours to provide a proof of debt (in the form required by the IVA provider) and proxy form within 14 days of receipt of an IVA proposal and if possible at least 7 days before the date of the meeting called to approve the proposal.

+13.5 Creditors should not put forward modifications which are already included in the proposal.

 13.6 Creditors not submitting claims within 4 months of the meeting to approve the proposal or by the date of the first dividend (whichever is the later) will be entitled to participate and receive their full share of dividends (subject to the requirement for the supervisor to adjudicate the authenticity and value of the claim), but are not entitled to disturb a distribution made prior to the submission of their claim.